Pompeo says has good meeting with North Korea's Kim but more needs to be done

 “That could mean the administration offers, and North Korea accepts, a political declaration that ends the Korean War in exchange for a big action toward denuclearization, such as the closing of the Yongbyon nuclear complex.”

-Reporting by Hyonhee Shin, David Brunnstrom and Jonathan Landay; Editing by Raju Gopalakrishnan
+Reporting by Hyonhee Shin, David Brunnstrom and Jonathan Landay; Editing by Raju Gopalakrishnan and Nick Zieminski